MFG38/colette/docs/technical/source_code_structure.md

 Defines all of the functions used by the commands in Colette's CLI.

+### configHandler.py

+Handles reading information from a configuration file if one is found in the working directory on launch.

 ### dateParser.py

 Handles parsing the date from the user's input in case they give something like "tomorrow" or a weekday as the input and converting it into a usable date.
 Mostly used by the **[add](../cmd/add.md)** and **[edit](../cmd/edit.md)** commands.